April 16, 2020

 As you construct each component of the sales playbook, ask yourself who would be the best person to get advice from.
 For example, as you put together some CRM tips, get some input from your business’s CRM administrator.

-Tip: Even with all of those groups involved in the creation of the sales playbook, it can be hard to keep everything on track for completion.
+Tip: Even with all of those groups involved in creating the sales playbook, it can be hard to keep everything on track for completion.
 Make sure to designate one person as the project manager so they can hold the group accountable for deadlines.

 The next step is to outline the goals of the sales playbook.
 Is it to create a whole new sales playbook?
 Do you want to scratch everything and start over?
 Or just update an outdated section?